Note on cohomology rings of spherical varieties and volume polynomial: Main theorem

 \section{Main theorem}

 Let $X$ be a projective spherical variety of dimension $n$.
-Also assume that subalgebra $A$ generated by $\Pic(X)$ (over $\r$) has Poincare duality.
+Also assume that the subalgebra $A$ generated by {the Chern classes of line bundles} (over $\r$) has Poincare duality.
 We combine the formula for the degree (Theorem \ref{thm-Alexeev-Brion}) and Theorem \ref{thm-comm-alg} to give a description of the subalgebra $A$.